mapproxy/mapproxy/doc/plugins.rst

         def register_extra_demo_server_handler(handler):
             """ Method used by plugins to register a new handler for the demo service.
-                The handler passed to this method is invoked by the DemoServer.handle() method when receiving an incoming request, and let a chance to the handler to process it, if it is relevant to it.
+                The handler passed to this method is invoked by the DemoServer.handle() method when receiving an incoming request.
+This enables handlers to process it, in case it is relevant to it.

                 :param handler: New handler for incoming requests
                 :type handler: function that takes 2 arguments (DemoServer instance and req) and